21myatt/poc-lib-assets-cdn/README.md

 2. Update `assets.json` and `ASSETS.md` so the manifest and docs match the asset tree.
 3. Commit the changes.
 4. Push `main` to GitHub.
+5. Purge the jsDelivr cache for the manifest.
-5. Use the jsDelivr URL pattern above to load the asset.
+6. Use the jsDelivr URL pattern above to load the asset.

 For a fixed version, use a git commit SHA instead of `main`: